 Evolution of IEMS and Regional Counter Terrorism Task Forces

 IEMS has been evolving since its inception.
 Local, state, and federal agencies have incorporated their emergency management plans with the goals and concepts of the IEMS.
-Since the late 1990s and early 2000’s, the development of Joint Counter-Terrorism Task Forces (JCTTF)in the country occurred.
+Since the late 1990s and early 2000s, the development of Joint Counter-Terrorism Task Forces (JCTTF)in the country occurred.
 There are nine (9) Regional Counter Terrorism Task Forces in the Commonwealth of Pennsylvania.
-The East Central Task Force (ECTF) describes themselves as: One of nine Regional Homeland Security Task Forces in Pennsylvania, the East Central PA Regional Task Force (ECTF) was formed in 1998 in response to the growing threat of the use of Weapons of Mass Destruction (WMD) and the regional effect of a potential incident.
+The East Central Task Force (ECTF) describes itself as: One of nine Regional Homeland Security Task Forces in Pennsylvania, the East Central PA Regional Task Force (ECTF) was formed in 1998 in response to the growing threat of the use of Weapons of Mass Destruction (WMD) and the regional effect of a potential incident.
 Today, the ECTF provides “All Hazards” planning, mitigation response and recovery services to citizens in the following Pennsylvania counties of Berks, Columbia, Luzerne, Montour, Northumberland, Schuylkill, and Wyoming.
 (ECTF.
 About. n.d.)

 The Incorporation of Healthcare Coalitions